NATALIA

 1. build the solid foundation of knowledge and good habits that ballet technique requires

-3. learn and hone necessary skills as presented by age-appropriate challenges
+2. learn and hone necessary skills as presented by age-appropriate challenges

 How much do Minis cost?

 Rates are based on class length and listed below.
 A discount of $5 off each class is offered if signing up for more than one class.
-Further discounts offered for signing up for a full week of courses at an age-level.

 Where and when are they?